g-torr/data-driven/README.md

 Folder data contains the dataset downloaded.
 This is the menthal arithmetic task.
 ##How to use it?
 Large part of the code makes use of the [ruptures](http://ctruong.perso.math.cnrs.fr/ruptures-docs/build/html/index.html)  library.
+Alternative link to the [Github repository](https://github.com/deepcharles/ruptures.git).
 Install it before using the code.
 Go there to know what how functions works.